 Discover wild South Africa when you join an international team of volunteers assisting in the research of the world’s fastest land mammal, the cheetah.
 Develop an in-depth understanding of this fascinating, vulnerable species and contribute valuable data to ensure its longevity.

-Journey to wildest Africa and volunteer to preserve the vulnerable cheetah species in partnership with the Endangered Wildlife Trust whilst also contributing to ongoing conservation efforts in South Africa.
+Journey to wildest Africa and volunteer to preserve the vulnerable cheetah species.
+In partnership with Metapopulation Initiative, you’ll contribute to their cheetah metapopulation project as well as ongoing conservation efforts in South Africa.

 The cheetah is classified as a vulnerable species on the International Union for Conservation of Nature, IUCN, red list.
 Subject to the same human-related threats as other species, including, habitat loss and poaching, cheetahs are at a higher risk due a lack of ability to successfully compete with other savannah predators, like lions and hyenas, as well as naturally weak genetics.

 The main focus of your work will concern cheetah kill behaviour, which is related to their interaction with other predators on the reserve.
 You will work with a group of researchers and participants from all over the world to track cheetahs through the savannah using telemetry equipment and safari vehicles.
 Once spotted you will note their feeding behaviour and take data on how much of the kill they consume and what exactly scares them off.
 In some cases, it will be possible to view cheetahs on foot if it is safe to do so.

 Please note the hours in the field may be long, which can be tiring in the heat of the African sun.

 Contribute to the preservation of the vulnerable cheetah species while observing them up close in the wild.